-The program invites emerging and established curators whose work engages the Mediterranean as a site of layered histories, contested narratives, and pressing contemporary concerns.
+In our curatorial program, SeaPort invites emerging and established curators whose work engages the Mediterranean as a site of layered histories, contested narratives, and pressing contemporary concerns.
 Conceived as both a residency and a discursive arena, SeaPort positions curating as a form of research addressing questions of geography, memory, and translation.

 Originally founded in Jaffa and Haifa in 2018, SeaPort relocated to Athens in 2025, expanding its scope while maintaining a commitment to Mediterranean discourse as a field of inquiry and a platform for solidarity.
 Today, it connects artists, curators, and institutions across the region and beyond, positioning the Mediterranean not as a periphery, but as a central axis of political, aesthetic, and intellectual negotiation.